rickharris/StickyScroll/README.md

 Ex:
 $(element).stickyScroll({ mode: 'manual', 'bottomBoundary': 100 })
-where topBoundary is relative to the top of the document and bottomBoundary is relative to the bottom of the document
+where bottomBoundary is relative to the bottom of the document

 ##Notes: